protontypes/open-sustainable-technology/README.md

 - [hddtools](https://github.com/ropensci/hddtools) - An open source project designed to facilitate access to a variety of online open data sources relevant for hydrologists and, in general, environmental scientists and practitioners.
 - [hydrobr](https://github.com/hydroversebr/hydrobr) - Help users select, download and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency.

-### Atmosphere
+## Atmosphere
+### Atmospheric Composition and Dynamics
+- [SCREAM](https://github.com/E3SM-Project/scream) - A global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 - [qgs](https://github.com/Climdyn/qgs) - Models the dynamics of a 2-layer quasi-geostrophic channel atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.
-- [PySDM](https://github.com/open-atmos/PySDM) - Pythonic particle-based warm-rain/aqueous-chemistry cloud microphysics package.
-- [PartMC](https://github.com/compdyn/partmc) - Particle-resolved Monte Carlo code for atmospheric aerosol simulation.
 - [pyglow](https://github.com/timduly4/pyglow) - A Python module that wraps several upper atmosphere climatological models written in FORTRAN.
-- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
 - [ICAR](https://github.com/NCAR/icar) - A simplified atmospheric model designed primarily for climate downscaling, atmospheric sensitivity tests, and hopefully educational uses.
-- [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
 - [Mission Support System](https://github.com/Open-MSS/MSS) - A collaboration server to plan atmospheric research flights.
 - [MiMA](https://github.com/mjucker/MiMA) - Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with full radiation.
 - [Isca](https://github.com/ExeClim/Isca) - A framework for the idealized modeling of the global circulation of planetary atmospheres at varying levels of complexity and realism.
-- [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - An open source atmosphere ocean gas flux data processing toolbox.
-- [GRAL](https://github.com/GralDispersionModel/GRAL) - Provides a CFD model for the flow calculation around buildings or micrsocale terrain structures.
-- [Chemical Lagrangian Model of the Stratosphere](https://jugit.fz-juelich.de/clams/CLaMS) - A world leader in simulating exchange processes in the atmosphere across transport barriers such as stratosphere-troposphere exchange.
-- [GEOS-Chem](https://github.com/geoschem/geos-chem) - Advance understanding of human and natural influences on the environment through a comprehensive, state-of-the-science, readily accessible global model of atmospheric composition.
-- [PyBox](https://github.com/loftytopping/PyBox) - A Python based box-model generator and simulator designed for atmospheric chemistry and aerosol studies.
-- [SCREAM](https://github.com/E3SM-Project/scream) - A global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 - [pyvortex](https://github.com/pankajkarman/pyvortex) - Equivalent Latitude and polar vortex edge calculation using Nash criteria.
-- [gcpy](https://github.com/geoschem/gcpy) - A Python-based toolkit containing useful functions for working specifically with the GEOS-Chem model of atmospheric chemistry and composition.
-- [CloudDrift](https://github.com/Cloud-Drift/clouddrift) - Accelerates the use of Lagrangian data for atmospheric, oceanic, and climate sciences.
-- [freva](https://github.com/FREVA-CLINT/freva) - A data search and analysis platform developed by the atmospheric science community.
 - [ClimaAtmos.jl](https://github.com/CliMA/ClimaAtmos.jl) - A library for building atmospheric circulation models that is designed from the outset to leverage data assimilation and machine learning tools.
 - [WaveBreaking](https://github.com/skaderli/WaveBreaking) -  A python package that provides detection, classification and tracking of Rossby Wave Breaking in weather and climate data.
 - [typhon](https://github.com/atmtools/typhon) - A collection of tools for atmospheric research with Python 3.
 - [Pace](https://github.com/ai2cm/pace) - A implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the GT4Py domain-specific language in Python.
-- [IPART](https://github.com/ihesp/IPART) - A Python package for automated Atmospheric River (AR) detection, axis finding and AR tracking from gridded Integrated Vapor Transport data.
 - [Project Horus](https://github.com/projecthorus/radiosonde_auto_rx) - A Amateur Radio High Altitude Ballooning project.
 - [ANEMOI](https://github.com/moulin1024/ANEMOI) - Large-eddy simulation code written in CUDA Fortran for simulating atmospheric boundary layer flows.
-- [uDALES](https://github.com/uDALES/u-dales) - Large-eddy-simulation software for urban flow, dispersion and microclimate modelling.
-- [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
-- [AMBS](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/ambs) - The Atmopsheric Machine Learning Benchmarking System aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
 - [CIS](https://github.com/cedadev/cis) - An open source command-line tool for easy collocation, visualization, analysis, and comparison of diverse gridded and ungridded datasets used in the atmospheric science.
 - [EMC²](https://github.com/columncolab/EMC2) - An open source framework for atmospheric model and observational column comparison.
 - [Unidata Science Gateway](https://github.com/Unidata/science-gateway) - Provide the academic and research community an environment they can employ to access, analyze and visualize real-time and case study Earth system science data.
+- [SounderPy](https://github.com/kylejgillett/sounderpy) - A python package that helps you to access and plot vertical profile data for meteorological analysis.
 - [AC_tools](https://github.com/tsherwen/AC_tools) - Contains functions and scripts used for working with atmospheric model output and observational data.
-- [MICM Chemistry](https://github.com/NCAR/micm) - A unique chemistry module that can be implemented in any atmosphere model used at NCAR.
 - [ACT](https://github.com/ARM-DOE/ACT) - The Atmospheric data Community Toolkit is an open source Python toolkit for working with atmospheric time-series datasets of varying dimensions.
 - [Freva](https://gitlab.dkrz.de/freva/evaluation_system) - A data search and analysis platform developed by the atmospheric science community for the atmospheric science community.

+### Atmosphere Dispersion and Transport
+- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
+- [GRAL](https://github.com/GralDispersionModel/GRAL) - A Lagrangian dispersion model with reasonable demands on computational times and sensible accuracy.
 - [SNAP](https://github.com/metno/snap) - A lagrangian type atmospheric dispersion model specialized on modelling dispersion of radioactive debris.
 - [GasDispersion.jl](https://github.com/aefarrell/GasDispersion.jl) - A set of tools for atmospheric dispersion modeling of gaseous releases, such as might occur during an emergency at a chemical plant or more routinely from a stack.
-- [SounderPy](https://github.com/kylejgillett/sounderpy) - A python package that helps you to access and plot vertical profile data for meteorological analysis.
+- [CloudDrift](https://github.com/Cloud-Drift/clouddrift) - Accelerates the use of Lagrangian data for atmospheric, oceanic, and climate sciences.
+- [IPART](https://github.com/ihesp/IPART) - A Python package for automated Atmospheric River (AR) detection, axis finding and AR tracking from gridded Integrated Vapor Transport data.

+### Atmospheric Chemistry and Aerosol
+- [GEOS-Chem](https://github.com/geoschem/geos-chem) - Advance understanding of human and natural influences on the environment through a comprehensive, state-of-the-science, readily accessible global model of atmospheric composition.
+- [gcpy](https://github.com/geoschem/gcpy) - A Python-based toolkit containing useful functions for working specifically with the GEOS-Chem model of atmospheric chemistry and composition.
+- [PartMC](https://github.com/compdyn/partmc) - Particle-resolved Monte Carlo code for atmospheric aerosol simulation.
+- [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
+- [Chemical Lagrangian Model of the Stratosphere](https://jugit.fz-juelich.de/clams/CLaMS) - A world leader in simulating exchange processes in the atmosphere across transport barriers such as stratosphere-troposphere exchange.
+- [PyBox](https://github.com/loftytopping/PyBox) - A Python based box-model generator and simulator designed for atmospheric chemistry and aerosol studies.
+- [MICM Chemistry](https://github.com/NCAR/micm) - A unique chemistry module that can be implemented in any atmosphere model used at NCAR.
+- [PySDM](https://github.com/open-atmos/PySDM) - Pythonic particle-based warm-rain/aqueous-chemistry cloud microphysics package.

 ## Climate and Earth Science